-Australia is a wonderfully diverse island continent with a seemingly endless list of itinerary worthy sights.
-There is no better way to find an authentic local experience than by visiting a thriving regional destination like Townsville, Queensland.
+Australia is a wonderfully diverse island continent with a seemingly endless list of itinerary worthy sights, but there is no better way to find an authentic local experience than by visiting a thriving regional destination like Townsville, Queensland.
 We were born, married and became parents in this North Queensland city.
-Living in North Queensland for so many years we’ve developed an arsenal of fun things to do in Townsville and Magnetic Island and I’m happy to share our Townsville experiences with you.
+Living in North Queensland for so many years we’ve developed an arsenal of fun things to do in Townsville Australia and Magnetic Island and I’m happy to share our Townsville experiences with you.

 Weather in Townsville Australia – Townsville vs Cairns

-Photo of Victoria Bridge Townsville with the CBD, Sugar Shaker and Townsville’s blue skies.
+Photo of Victoria Bridge Townsville with the Central Business District, Sugar Shaker (Hotel Grand Chancellor) and Townsville’s blue skies.

-One thing you learn when living in North Queensland is that Townsville and Cairns have a long history of friendly one-up-man-ship.
-Townsville wins the best weather debate hands down.
+One thing I learned while living in North Queensland is that Townsville and Cairns have a long history of friendly one-up-man-ship.
+As a resident I can vouch that Townsville wins the best weather debate hands down.

-It lies at the northern end of the Dry Tropics whereas Cairns, 347 km to the north, is smack bang in the middle of the Wet Tropics.
+Cairns, 347 km north of Townsville, is smack bang in the middle of the Wet Tropics, while Townsville lies at the northern end of the Dry Tropics.
 Although skies are usually sunny in Townsville whatever the season, most people agree, the best time to visit North Queensland is Winter, i.e. June/July and August.

 Townsville weather is either hot and humid (wet season) or less hot and humid (dry season).
 In summer aka the wet season, expect the occasional tropical downpour.
 It might rain for days, but it most likely won’t.